mdekauwe/get_MODIS_LAI_australia/README.md

 - build climatology, weighting day sample by stdev layer: build_modis_climatology.py

-- put a spline thought each pixel and extraplote to get 365 days of data: spline_modis_climatology.py
+- put a spline though each pixel and extraplote to get 366 days of data: spline_modis_climatology.py

+- break the Australia climatology file into individual pixels covering NSW.
+Each binary file will contain nvars=2, ndays=366, where nvar=0 is the interpolated data and nvar=1 is the climatology data (8 days, gaps=-999.9) before the interpolation: breakup_into_pixels_NSW.py